Lloyd Piper: Biography

 Piper subsequently became an advertising layout artist, working in the advertising industry for the next twenty two years.
 He also taught Graphic Design part-time, from 1970 until 1983, at the National Art School.

 In October 1972 the Sunday Telegraph commissioned Piper to draw a comic strip, Wolfe, for which ran for six years before it was dropped in favour of a syndicated American superhero.
 Wolfe was a wandering adventurer.
 According to John Ryan, in his Australian Comic anthology, Panel by Panel, "Wolfes strength was its strong story line and the fact Piper restricted his wanderings to Australia, giving readers an opportunity to identify with the various suburbs and country towns – and it was these aspects that attracted a large following for the strip."
 Following the death of Ron Vivian Piper was invited by Jimmy Bancks's family to take over the role of writing and illustrating Ginger Meggs, which was also published by the Sun Telegraph.
 Piper was the first of Bancks' successors permitted to sign his name to the strip.
 On 27 August 1977 the Ginger Meggs strip moved back to Sun Herald replacing long time rival comic strip, Fatty Finn.
 Piper claimed he kept as close as he could to the Bancks style with Ginger Meggs, and in an interview in 1983, stated "I have worked 30 years in advertising.
 I understand all the aspects of other peoples wants.
 I have striven to maintain Bancks' character, but admit that his sense of humour was so individual, his successors can hope for, but never really match it."
 He also told friends it was "just a job", and that "they don't pay me much and they get what they pay for".

 Personal life

-In 1953 Piper married Essie Gwendoline 'Gwen' Armstrong and they had one son, John William Piper (b.
-1956).
+In 1953 Piper married Essie Gwendoline 'Gwen' Armstrong and they had one son, John William Piper (born 1956).
 Piper died in a car accident on 5 September 1983.